SergioMEV/slurm-for-dummies/README.md

 1. Install Ubuntu 22.04 on all computers in the cluster.
 2. Make sure all users on each computer have the same name.
 We will call this user on each computer MAIN_USER from here on out.
-3. Make sure to update your router's DHCP static IP settings, manually entering each computer’s MAC address and their IP respective address.
+3. Make sure to update your router's DHCP static IP settings, manually entering each computer’s MAC address with their IP respective address.
 4. Make sure that all computers on the cluster have each other in their known hosts file.
 This file can be found at `/etc/hosts`.
 To add a known host to the file, you have to add the hosts IP address and the hosts alias separated by a space on a newline in the file.
 Our `/etc/hosts` file looked something like this:
 ```
 127.0.0.1 localhost